<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 Couples will likely need to consult with a planner on how to split assets to minimise cross-border tax consequences.

-These are just a few of the areas where financial planners can provide value and support.
+These are just a few of the areas where financial life managers can provide value and support.

 The loss of a friend or family member is a difficult time.